MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/data-sources-supported-ssas-tabular.md

 |Data feeds<br /><br /> (used to import data from Reporting Services reports, Atom service documents, Microsoft Azure Marketplace DataMarket, and single data feed)|Atom 1.0 format<br /><br /> Any database or document that is exposed as a Windows Communication Foundation (WCF) Data Service (formerly ADO.NET Data Services).|`.atomsvc` for a service document that defines one or more feeds<br /><br /> .atom for an Atom web feed document|Microsoft Data Feed Provider for [!INCLUDE[ssGemini](../../includes/ssgemini-md.md)]<br /><br /> .NET Framework data feed data provider for [!INCLUDE[ssGemini](../../includes/ssgemini-md.md)]|
 |Office Database Connection files||.odc||

-<a name="dnu">[1]</a> Using **ACE 14 OLE DB provider** to connect to file data types **is not recommended**.
+<a name="dnu">[1]</a> Using ACE 14 OLE DB provider to connect to file data types is not recommended.
 If you must retain your tabular 1200 and lower compatibility level models, export your data to a csv file type, import to SQL database, and then connect to and import from the database.
 However, it's recommended you upgrade to tabular 1400 compatibility level (SQL Server 2017 and later) and use **Get Data** in SSDT to select and import your file data source.
 Get Data uses structured data source connections provided by the Power Query data engine, which are more stable than ACE 14 OLE DB provider connections.

+<a name="dnu2">[2]</a> If deploying a tabular 1200 model to Azure Analysis Services, **it is recommended** you use the updated Microsoft OLE DB Driver for SQL Server (MSOLEDBSQL).
+If deploying your tabular 1200 model to SQL Server Analysis Services, it's recommended you continue to use the default SQL Server Native Client OLE DB provider (SQLNCLI).
+To learn more, see [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/oledb-driver-for-sql-server.md).

+<a name="dnu3">[3]</a> SQL Server Native Client (SQLNCLI) and previous generation OLE DB Provider for SQL Server (SQLOLEDB) are  deprecated.
+However, it's recommended you continue to use SQLNCLI when deploying a tabular 1200 model to SQL Server Analysis Services.
+To learn more, see [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/oledb-driver-for-sql-server.md).

-##  <a name="bkmk_supported_ds_dq"></a> Supported data sources for DirectQuery models
+## Supported data sources for DirectQuery models

  DirectQuery is an alternative to in-memory storage mode, routing queries to and returning results directly from backend data systems rather than storing all data inside the model (and in RAM once the model is loaded).
 Because Analysis Services has to formulate queries in the native database query syntax, a smaller subset of data sources is supported for this mode.

 Data source   |Versions  |Providers
 ---------|---------|---------
-Microsoft SQL Server    |  2008 and later      |       OLE DB Provider for SQL Server, SQL Server Native Client OLE DB Provider, .NET Framework Data Provider for SQL Client
-Microsoft Azure SQL Database    |   All      |  OLE DB Provider for SQL Server, SQL Server Native Client OLE DB Provider, .NET Framework Data Provider for SQL Client
-Microsoft Azure SQL Data Warehouse     |   All     |  SQL Server Native Client OLE DB Provider, .NET Framework Data Provider for SQL Client
-Microsoft SQL Analytics Platform System (APS)     |   All      |  OLE DB Provider for SQL Server, SQL Server Native Client OLE DB Provider, .NET Framework Data Provider for SQL Client
+SQL Server relational databases    |  SQL Server 2008 and later, SQL Server Data Warehouse 2008 and later, Azure SQL Database, Azure SQL Data Warehouse, Analytics Platform System (APS)      |       Microsoft OLE DB Driver for SQL Server (MSOLEDBSQL)<sup>[2](#dnu2)</sup>, OLE DB Provider for SQL Server (SQLOLEDB)<sup>[3](#dnu3)</sup>, SQL Server Native Client OLE DB Provider (SQLNCLI)<sup>[3](#dnu3)</sup>, .NET Framework Data Provider for SQL Client
 Oracle relational databases     |  Oracle 9i and later       |  Oracle OLE DB Provider
 Teradata relational databases    |  Teradata V2R6 and later     | .Net Data Provider for Teradata

-##  <a name="bkmk_tips"></a> Tips for choosing data sources
+## Tips for choosing data sources

 Importing tables from relational databases saves you steps because *foreign key* relationships are used during import to create relationships between tables in the model designer.